Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement algorithm

-The selection of different groups of pixels in the image is a critical step in the proposed contrast enhancement method, allowing for the selection of different values of $\gamma$ depending on the pixel intensity.
-This selection is essential because it helps to avoid over-enhancement of pixels with a high initial intensity.
-It also helps to increase the contrast between pixels with different intensities.\\
+The selection of different groups of pixels from the original image is a critical step in the proposed contrast enhancement method since allows for control of the pixel intensity belonging to different parts of the images by applying several values of $\gamma$ during the reconstruction.
+In addition, the capacity to control the intensity, helps to decrease the possibility to present over-enhancement of pixels with a high initial intensity and allows to obtain a more local enhancement that improves the quality of the final result.
+In this study, different algorithms were tested to create the prior grouping of $\gamma$, intending to select the grouping method that presents a better capacity to handle low-contrast noisy images used in this study.
+The algorithms used in this project are:\\

-In this study, the K-means clustering algorithm with the K-means++ center initialization is employed due to its favorable performance in pixel intensity segmentation for contrast enhancement methods \citep{Kaganami,Lee}.
-The main objective of K-means clustering is to identify $K$ groups of pixels with similar intensities, enabling the selection of different $\gamma$ values for each group.
-To avoid under-segmentation or over-segmentation due to poor selection of the number of clusters $k$ for each image, the silhouette method commonly used silhouette method is used.
-This method measures how well each data point fits into its assigned cluster by considering the similarity within clusters and the separation between clusters.
-This makes it possible to measure the clustering performance and select the number of clusters providing effective segmentation \citep{Rouus}.